vincent-ngo31/instagram-music-bot/README.md

   [Requests Library v 2.23.0]: <https://requests.readthedocs.io/en/master/>

 ### What it does
-* Scrapes Spotify OAuth tokens
+* Scrapes Spotify OAuth token
 * Logs into Instagram and Spotify with your accounts
 * Views the Stories of the users you follow
 * Checks if someone shared a Spotify track, album, playlist, artist, podcast, or podcast episode on their story